otazelaar/NYTBooksApplication/README.md

 # www.linkedin.com/in/owentazelaar
-# New York Times Best Seller's List BMobile Application
+# New York Times Best Seller's List Mobile Application

 - Check out the current list of books from the New York Times best seller's collection